simonehagey/orbdot/docs/source/model_fitting.rst

     planet.update_prior('P0', ['gaussian', 3.14, 0.001])

-This may be particularly useful if you wish to update the priors in-between model fits.
+This may be particularly useful if you wish to update the priors between model fits.
 For example, the following code snippet fits a constant-period timing model and uses the best-fit orbital period and reference transit results to update the priors for a subsequent radial velocity fit:

 .. code-block:: python